Fabrizz/MMM-OnSpotify/README.md

 ```

 ### `DEVICE_CHANGE` -->
-Everytime the device that is set as the output changes, this notification is fired.
+Everytime the Spotify Connect target changes, this notification is fired.

 ```js
 {